Notch-Peak Filter

 Description

-Unit Notch-Peak Filter filters each channel of the input signal in time using the specified centre frequency and 3 dB bandwidth.
-This block offers configurable filter project parameters that allow you to adjust the filter characteristics while running the simulation.
+Block Notch-Peak Filter filters each channel of the input signal by time, using a preset center frequency and a 3 dB bandwidth.
+This block offers configurable filter design parameters that allow you to customize the filter characteristics during simulation.
 The block simulates the filter according to the parameters set in the block settings window.

 Ports